 Cambridge is a tiny city located in the state of Idaho.
 With a population of 347 people and just one neighborhood, Cambridge is the 126th largest community in Idaho.

-When you are in Cambridge, you'll notice that it is more blue-collar than most other communities in America.
-50.00% of Cambridge’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Cambridge is a blue-collar town, with 50.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cambridge is a city of service providers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Cambridge who work in management occupations (18.57%), maintenance occupations (12.86%), and personal care services (10.00%).

 In addition, many people in Cambridge have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.